Can You Do a Cake Smash After 1 Year? | San Jose & Bay Area Cake Smash Photographer

 less mobile than they will be later

-This combination makes it easier for them to:
+This combination makes it easier for your baby to:

 👉 stay in one place